-- 10.1 Check temperatures in incubators/waterbaths twice daily, with the readings separated by at least 4 hours, to ensure operation is within stated limits of the method and record daily measurements in the incubator log book. - 10.2 Check temperatures in refrigerators/freezers at least once daily to ensure operation is within stated limits of the method.
+- 10.1 Check temperatures in incubators/water baths twice daily, a minimum of four hours apart, to ensure operation is within stated limits of the method and record daily measurements in incubator log book. - 10.2 Check temperatures in refrigerators/freezers at least once daily to ensure operation is within stated limits of the method.
 Record daily measurements in refrigerator/freezer log book. - 10.3 Calibrate thermometers and incubators at least annually against an NIST certified thermometer or one that meets requirements of NIST Monograph SP 250-23 (Reference 19.1).
 Check mercury columns for breaks. - 10.4 Calibrate the pH meter prior to each use period with the two standards (pH 4.0, 7.0, and 10.0) closest to the range being tested. - 10.5 Calibrate top-loading balances monthly with reference weights of ASTM Class 2.